 - Locate the virtual networks in the portal.

 After you create your virtual network, you can add the IP address of a DNS server to handle name resolution.
 Open the settings for your virtual network, click DNS servers, and add the IP address of the DNS server that you want to use for name resolution.
-This setting does not create a DNS server.
-In the example settings, we use a public DNS server.
-Typically you'd want to use a private DNS server.
-Be sure to add a DNS server that your resources can communicate with.

 - Locate the virtual networks in the portal.